-The petition must contain the following statement and be signed by a responsible person who is authorized to make and sign a return, statement, or other document.
+An employer petition must contain the following statement and be signed by a responsible person who is authorized to make and sign a return, statement, or other document.

 "Under penalties of perjury, I declare that I have examined this petition, including accompanying documents, and to the best of my knowledge and belief, the facts presented in support of this petition are true, correct, and complete."

-You must attach to the petition copies of Form 8027 (if any) filed for the 3 years before your petition.
+For an employer petition, you must attach to the petition copies of Form 8027 (if any) filed for the 3 years before your petition.
 If you're petitioning for more than one establishment or you want to know your appeal rights, see Rev. Proc.
-86-21, 1986 1 C.B.
+86-21, 1986-1 C.B.
 560, for additional information.
 Also include with your petition a check or money order made payable to "United States Treasury" for the amount of the user fee required for determination letters.

 For the current user fee amount, consult the first revenue procedure of the year (for example, Rev. Proc.
-2016-1, 2016-1 I.R.B.
-1, available at www.irs.gov/irb/2016-01\IRB/ ar07.html).
+2018-1, 2018-1 I.R.B.
+1, available at IRS.gov/irb/2018-01\IRB#RP-2018-1).
 This revenue procedure is updated annually as the first revenue procedure of the year, but it may be modified or amplified during the year.
 The user fees are posted in Appendix A of the revenue procedure.
 Since the taxpayer is requesting a determination letter, the payment for the user fee must be submitted along with the petition for the rate reduction.